eclipse-archived/codewind/src/pfe/file-watcher/server/test/README.md

 - **USER_DEVFILE**: https://raw.githubusercontent.com/eclipse/codewind-che-plugin/master/devfiles/latest/devfile.yaml

 Don't have a Che instance?
 No worries, use the `che-setup.sh` script from https://github.com/eclipse/codewind-che-plugin/tree/master/scripts to deploy a che instance with codewind.
 More on how to deploy che automatically [here](https://github.com/eclipse/codewind-che-plugin/blob/master/scripts/README.md).

+### Performance Test Suite

+Performance test suite can be ran either on local or kube, similar to Functional Test Suite.
+To run the performance test, run the following commands:
+- `cd src/pfe/file-watcher/server/test/performance-test`
+- `./performance-run.sh --release=<base_release>`

+By default, the performance run is defaulted to run 10 iterations.
+The option to run for fewer or more iterations can be passed to the script.
+For additional information on the script options, check `./run.sh --help`.

 ## Developing new tests